 If the bulb is growing directly in the yard then you should remove it, gently clean away soil from it and place it into a paper bag.
 Put it somewhere that is dark and dry for 2 months before replanting it back in the yard.

-How do I know if my amaryllis is going to bloom?
+How to know your amaryllis is going to bloom

 If you have had an amaryllis which has not bloomed you may be wondering how will you know when the plant has finally decided to produce flowers.
 How do you know when amaryllis is going to bloom?